jarden-digital/react-native-pincode/README.md

 ```
 react-native link react-native-keychain
 ```

-add to info.plist
+If you wish to use FaceID you'll need to add the permission in your info.plist

 ```
+<key>NSFaceIDUsageDescription</key>
-<key>NSFaceIDUsageDescription</key> <string>Enabling Face ID allows you quick and secure access to your account.</string>
+<string>Enabling Face ID allows you quick and secure access to your account.</string>
 ```

 _Please note that you might have to link those libraries manually._

 **IMPORTANT:**